sava-jcript/sava-jcript/README.md

 ## (We don't have a name yet)
 As said before, i'm currently founding my own business
 We don't have a name yet, but we're accepting projects of any kind
-Our team has, currently, 4 member
+Our team has, currently, 4 members
 From Back-End To UX

 ## Contact us on:
-📧 Email:
-diegofreitas.oliveira01@gmail.com
+📧 diegofreitas.oliveira01@gmail.com